Skip to content

 Hexana — VS Code Extension Documentation

-Hexana is a Visual Studio Code extension by JetBrains for inspecting and running WebAssembly binaries — and, as of 0.2.0, native binaries (ELF, Mach-O, PE) as well.
+Hexana is a Visual Studio Code extension by JetBrains for inspecting and running WebAssembly binaries — and, since 0.2.0, native binaries (ELF, Mach-O, PE); since 0.3.0, JVM archives (.jar, .zip, .war, .apk) as well.
 Open any .wasm file and Hexana replaces the default editor with a Compose-for-Web webview: a virtual-scrolling hex viewer alongside up to 11 structural-analysis tabs (Summary, Exports, Imports, Functions, Data, Custom, Top, Monos, Garbage, Modules, WAT).
-Native binaries open with the same hex + structure layout.
-Run modules through Wasmtime, WAMR, or GraalVM, debug them (experimental, LLVM 22.1+), resolve Component Model dependencies automatically, and drive analysis from an AI tool over the on-demand-downloaded MCP server.
+Native binaries and archives open with the same hex + structure layout.
+Since 0.4.0 the hex viewer also supports in-place byte editing (overwrite-only — the file size never changes).
+Since 0.5.0 the WAT tab uses virtual scrolling for faster navigation in large modules, and the editor also opens Java .class and Android DEX files directly, as well as ZIP64 archives.
+Run modules through Wasmtime, WAMR, GraalVM, Node.js, or the browser, debug them (experimental) — lldb-backed on Wasmtime / WAMR (LLVM 22.1+), and, since 0.4.0, CDP-backed on Node.js and Chrome — resolve Component Model dependencies automatically, and drive analysis from an AI tool over the on-demand-downloaded MCP server.

 Looking for the IntelliJ Platform plugin?
 See the JetBrains IDEs section.
 The VS Code and JetBrains products share the same WASM parser core but differ in language-support depth, run integrations, and target audience.